ButinVladimir/cyberiada/ROADMAP.md

 ### Hacking

-Hacking is used for hacking and using smart weapons such as mechs and combat drones.
+Hacking is used for hacking and using smart weapons such as combat drones.

 ### Crafting

-Crafting is used for crafting and using complex equipment such as power armor and mechs.
+Crafting is used for crafting and using complex equipment such as power armor.

 ### Persuasion